Death toll climbs after Northeast lashed by remnants of Hurricane Ida

 Mid-Atlantic states spent Thursday mourning the dead and cleaning up debris-strewn downtowns, flooded basements and downed trees after the remnants of Hurricane Ida thrashed the region.

-The storms spawned deadly tornadoes in Maryland and New Jersey and lashed Pennsylvania and New York with historic rainfall, trapping motorists in their vehicles and killing nearly four dozen people across four states.
+The storms spawned deadly tornadoes in Maryland and New Jersey and lashed Pennsylvania and New York with historic rainfall, trapping motorists in their vehicles and killing nearly two dozen people across four states.

 The Schuylkill River overflowed, closing major interstates around Philadelphia.
 The storm dropped more than 5 inches of rain in Manhattan’s Central Park within three hours late Wednesday.